tytydraco/yessleep/out/THERE_IS_A_WEIRD_GUEST_IN_MY_HOTEL_AND_I_NEED_TO_TALK_ABOUT_IT.md

 Share your thoughts if you have any, or if any other front desk agents have been through something similar I would love to know.

 I’ll update if anything weird happens tomorrow.

+EDIT: wanted to toss in a link to [today's post](https://www.reddit.com/r/nosleep/comments/1iau8y2/update_there_is_a_weird_guest_in_my_hotel_and_i/).
+Or yesterday's, depends on when you're reading this I guess.)